Springe direkt zu Inhalt

 A key element of Hitler’s rule was the concentration camp system, what came to be a vast network of prisons, centers of oppression and death.
 How this developed from the hundreds of small concentration camps set up in Berlin and across Germany shortly after Hitler’s takeover of power in 1933 to the well-organized and highly centralized system by 1939 will be the focus of this session.
 During the war, the concentration camp system spread across Germany and occupied Europe.

-We will be visiting local museums, historical sites and locations that reveal the operations of Nazi rule.
+We will be visiting local museums, historical sites and locations that reveal the operations and nature of Nazi rule.
 These visits to sites in and near Berlin are a key element of the class and the experience of studying here.
 Please note that field trips are subject to change depending on the availability of appointments and speakers; on field trip days, class hours may be adjusted.

 Download Syllabus (printable PDF incl. day-to-day schedule)